COAS visits Skardu and Gilgit

 RAWALPINDI: Chief of Army Staff (COAS) General Qamar Javed Bajwa visited Skardu and Gilgit on Tuesday.

-On arrival at Skardu, the COAS was briefed on latest situation and operational preparedness of FCNA troops deployed along the Line of Control (LoC).
+On arrival at Skardu, the COAS was briefed on latest situation and operational preparedness of FCNA troops deployed along the LoC.